EvaluationContext/evaluationcontext.github.io/docs/posts/2025/2025-10-24-DaxLib-SVG-0-2-0/DaxLib-0-2-0.md

 ### Compounds

-Compound functions combine multiple `DaxLib.SVG.Element.*` functions into higher-level reusable components and complete chart visualizations.
+Compound functions combine multiple `DaxLib.SVG.Element.*` functions into higher-level reusable comcponents and complete chart visualizations.
 These simplify the creation of complex visuals by providing ready-made chart types.

 === "Area"